Sanjana-Devi-67/VLSI-DESIGN-APPLICATION/README.md

 ## 🏗️ Architecture Overview

 - Frontend handles UI and user interaction
-- AI Engine generates and fixes Verilog code
+- AI Engine generates Verilog code
+- Quantum engine can be used for Optimization of the code
 - Backend manages simulation and analytics
 - All components communicate via APIs